rodrigo-cosm/srt/docs/socket-groups.md

 once instead of being sent multiple times over the same link, at least between the stream sender and the router.

-The multicast groups in SRT are predicted to use this very advantage.
+The multicast groups in SRT are intended to use this very advantage.

-While the connection still must be maintained as before, the dedicted UDP link that results from it is predicted to carry out only the control traffic.
+While the connection still must be maintained as before, the dedicated UDP link that results from it is to carry out only the control traffic.
 For the data traffic there would be a UDP multicast group IP address established and all nodes that connect to the stream sender using a multicast group will then receive the data stream from the multicast group.

 This method has limitations on the connection setup.
 You should then make a listener on the side where you want to have a stream sender, and